setLore/open-p127/README.md

 ## Description

-A simple program, with the purpose of managing and downgrading/upgrading GTA 5 to versions 1.24 / 1.27 / 1.29
+A simple program, with the purpose of downgrading and upgrading GTA 5 to versions `1.24` / `1.27` / `1.29`

 ## Getting started